Mariya Takeuchi: Legacy and resurgence

 Outside of Japan, she is best known for the city pop song "Plastic Love" from her number-one album Variety (1984).
 At the time of the song's release, Takeuchi had not considered attempting to release her music in the Western world, stating in a 2018 interview, "Considering that [the song] was mostly performed in Japanese, we figured it would be impossible to go abroad."
 The song went viral after it was uploaded to YouTube during the mid-late 2010s.
 Popularized overseas via the vaporwave and future funk scenes, the song has received more than 67 million views on YouTube as of June 2021.
-It has received critical acclaim, with Noisey calling it "the best pop song in the world" and Gorillaz calling it "a wonder woman slab of Japanese funk".
+It has received critical acclaim, with Noisey calling it "the best pop song in the world" and Gorillaz co-creator Damon Albarn calling it "a wonder woman slab of Japanese funk".
 K-pop singer Yubin's "City Love" is also based on this song.
 The Blessed Madonna closed a Resident Advisor November 2017 mix with a rendition of this song as well.
 Chai released a cover of the song in 2020.
 "Plastic Love" has also inspired numerous fan art and videos.
 On 17 May 2019, Warner Music Japan released on YouTube a short version of a music video for the song, 35 years after its initial release.
 A longer, five minute version was subsequently released on 11 November 2021.

+Recent work

+In 2021, Takeuchi formed a new duo called Peach & Apricot with Anri, a Japanese pop singer-songwriter.
+"Peach" refers to Takeuchi's popular hit "Fushigi na Peach Pie" (不思議なピーチパイ), while "Apricot" comes from Anri's debut album title Apricot Jam.
+On 3 November 2021, they released their first song together, "Watching Over You".
+The lyrics were written by Takeuchi, while the music was composed and arranged by Tetsuji Hayashi.
+The song marks the first collaboration between Hayashi and Takeuchi in 40 years since "Ichigo no Yuuwaku", and Hayashi's first with Anri in 38 years since "You Are Not Alone".

+Personal life

+Her husband is Tatsuro Yamashita, a singer-songwriter and record producer, whom she married in 1982.
+They have one daughter.
+Takeuchi has a niece.

+Kiyoshi Matsuo, a Japanese record producer, who had mentioned Johnny Kitagawa's sexual harassment allegations in various media, had his management contract terminated in the middle of the period by Smile Company, to which he had belonged.
+He stated that Takeuchi and her husband Tatsuro Yamashita, who also belong to the company, agreed with the company's policy.